-My friend Ruth told me about her amazing Denali flightseeing experience over the mountains of Denali National Park and I knew it would be the best way for me to see the great mountain other than by climbing it.
+My friend Ruth told me about her amazing Denali flightseeing experience over the mountains of Denali National Park and I knew it would be the best way for me to see the great mountain other than by hiking Denali.
 Maybe it was time to overcome my fear of flying.

-The small frontier town of Talkeetna Alaska is where the majority of scenic Denali flightseeing tours leave from, and I was already going to be passing through there on my way back down to Anchorage from Denali National Park.
+The small frontier town of Talkeetna, Alaska is where the majority of scenic Denali flights leave from, and I was already going to be passing through there on my way back down to Anchorage from Denali National Park.
 Perfect.

 I decided to wait until I got to Talkeetna to book it.
 I would leave it up to the weather gods to decide if my Alaska experiences would include a Denali Flightseeing tour.
 If it was wet and cloudy I wouldn’t go, but if it wasn’t – well, then I promised myself that I would do it.

 I arrived into a sunny Talkeetna Alaska on a morning bus from Denali National Park.
-After checking into the hostel, I went for a walk into town.
-On the way I saw Talkeetna Air Taxi and went in to enquire about Denali flightseeing.
+After checking into the Talkeetna hostel, I went for a walk into town.
+On the way I saw Talkeetna Air Taxi and went in to enquire about flightseeing Denali.

 Turns out the next day was forecast to rain so before I knew what I was doing, I had booked myself on the cheapest Denali Flightseeing option with a glacier landing, that explored the south side of Denali National Park.
 It was departing in two hours time.

-Suddenly my vague plan to go Denali flightseeing was a reality.
+Suddenly my vague plan to do a Denali flight tour was a reality.
 Booking it so soon was scary and a bit overwhelming but it was actually the best thing I could have done as it only gave me a short time to worry about it.
 If I had booked it for the next day I would have probably been up all night stressing.
 That’s just what I do.

 After a quick look around in town I was back at the Talkeetna Air Taxi office, sitting in the sun on the deck watching planes take off while I waited for my flight to board.
 Even dosed up on valium, I was nervous as hell.
 A million butterflies had taken up residence in my stomach.